-AAP can be ensured through participatory approaches and routinely consult and engage with the communities.
+On Accountability to Affected Populations: We shall work to ensure accountability to the affected population (AAP) especially through participatory approaches and routinely consult and engage with the communities.
 Whilst monitoring will be progressive, evaluation will be midterm and final accountability reports (both financial and narrative) will be generated and shared as appropriate.

 - Some specific measures/activities undertaken/planned to integrate accountability to Men, women, boys and girls among affected people in the project design, implementation and monitoring shall include the following: - (i) Consultation, and participation of, beneficiaries during screenings and assessments (including, for example, the baseline surveys) - (ii) Use of community-based structures e.g. PAG groups, Camp Committees, Self Help Groups, Youth, Men and Women Associations and Peer Groups etc. - (iii) Community-based complaints and feedback mechanism such as frequent meetings with beneficiaries, well represented refugee committee and putting complaint desks to be handled by SHO's staff.
-Reporting or referral-based mechanisms such as the use of local leaders like chiefs, traditional "Nigeria" prities, etc.
+Reporting or referral-based mechanisms such as the use of local leaders like chiefs, traditional and religious authorities, etc.